tomekszafranski/ZX48K-AllInOne/README.md

 ## Remarks

 * Unmarked components located near most of the ICs are 100nF decoupling capacitors (P=2.5mm).

+* As you can see I used miniature resistors however you can also used standard ones (P=7.62mm)

-* vLA82S+ is equipped with sound generator so if not needed Turbo Sound section can be omitted.
+* vLA82S+ is equipped with sound generator so if not needed Turbo Sound section can be omitted or you can only install upper chip and have "standard" AY interface

 Have fun!